Kellenkjames/RB109/variable_shadowing/example_2.md

 The return value of the `times` method is the calling object; the Integer `1`.
 The `puts` method is called on line 10 and the variable `n` is passed to it as an argument; since the variable `n` was not reassigned inside the block; it will output its initialized value; `10`.

+This problem demonstrates variable shadowing.
+When an outer variable has the *same* name as a parameter at the method definition level; variable shadowing occurs and reassignment is ignored inside the block.